MohamedNabill7/Alex-Virtual-Assistant-in-Smart-Home/README.md

 ## How to use

-	After install all prerequisites try to run the "Run" script
+	After install all prerequisites try to run the "Run" file script from "Skills"